GoogleCloudPlatform/gce-rescue/README.md

 | `--quiet` | No confirmation prompts (for automation) |
 | `--format` | Output format: `json`, `yaml`, `table` |

+### Update check

+At the end of `rescue`, `restore`, `diagnose`, and `repair`, the CLI checks PyPI (`https://pypi.org/pypi/gce-rescue/json`) for a newer release and prints an upgrade notice to stderr if one exists.
+The check runs at most once every 24 hours (cached in `~/.config/gce-rescue/version-check.json`), never delays or fails a command, and is skipped entirely with `--quiet`, with machine-readable `--format` values, or when the environment variable `GCE_RESCUE_DISABLE_VERSION_CHECK=1` is set — use the variable in restricted networks where outbound calls to pypi.org are unwanted.

 ## Features

 | Feature | Description |